 Managing Pharmaceutical Waste

+Pharmaceuticals are an important part of maintaining human health, but many pharmaceuticals contain toxic chemicals that can pollute the environment if not properly managed and disposed of.
+Ecology works with health care facilities to ensure that pharmaceutical waste is handled and disposed of according to state and federal laws.
 Properly managing pharmaceutical waste can be complicated, so Ecology offers resources and technical assistance to help health care facilities comply with the law and protect the environment.

 Most waste pharmaceuticals designate as either Resource Conservation and Recovery Act (RCRA) hazardous waste or Washington state-only dangerous waste, Dangerous Waste Regulations, Chapter 173-303-100 Washington Administrative Code (WAC).

 Management options available for pharmaceutical waste are listed below.
 The list does not include all applicable dangerous waste requirements.
 Refer to the Rules, Policy, and Guides page for more details.
 Links to guidance for specific pharmaceutical wastes are listed in the left panel of this page.

 Privacy Notice | Site Info | Accessibility | Contact the web team |